-- Option 1: Observe and assess reactions while engaging in casual conversation with the person in question. - Option 2: Report observations to supervisor or security and law enforcement personnel, and continue observing. - Option 3: Record video or capture photographs if you can safely do so.
+- Option 1: Observe and assess reactions while engaging in casual conversation with the person in question. - Option 2: Report observations to a supervisor or security and law enforcement personnel, and continue observing. - Option 3: Record video or capture photographs if it is possible to do so safely.

-Asking open-ended questions may put the person in question on the defensive.
-It is important for employees to offer customer-oriented body language and respectful tone.
+Asking open-ended questions may put the individual on the defensive, so it is important for employees to approach the situation with care and offer customer-oriented body language and a respectful tone.
 For example, if the person exhibiting suspicious behavior is wearing a heavy coat in warm weather, the employee could say, "That's a nice coat.
 Where did you get that?"
 Or if a suspicious person is taking notes at the transit agency's facilities, the employee could ask where the person is going or if he needs any help.
 These opened-ended questions give the employee a chance to analyze the person in question's verbal and nonverbal response, including body language.
-Table 4 gives a sample list of questions that a transit employee can use when interacting with people on the transit system whose behavior has not risen to the level of being suspicious.
+Table 6 gives a sample list of questions that a transit employee can use when interacting with people on the transit system whose behavior has not risen to the level of being suspicious.

-TABLE 4Open-Ended Questions
+TABLE 6Open-Ended Questions